All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Domingo Latino page / Instagram / Melbourne Salsa page

 You can’t talk about salsa or Latin dancing in Melbourne without mentioning The Night Cat.
 Domingo Latino runs every Sunday and is one of the city’s best-known Latin nights.
+A live salsa band every Sunday, a huge space, a bar, lots of people, and it has been running for decades.

-Melbourne Salsa does the classes at Night Cat and they’re very well-structured and organised.
+Melbourne Salsa runs the classes at Night Cat and they’re very well-structured and organised.
 It’s entirely on 1.
 So I’m only mentioning it because there’s a) a live band (which, depending on the night, can be amazing), and b) because you CAN find your on 2 friends and dance with them… but don’t expect to find them easily if you don’t know anyone.

 Think of The Night Cat as the “everyone ends up here eventually” Sunday option.